 2.2.2. by completing with at least a grade of B Classics 250 (for the M.A. with Greek emphasis) or 260 (for the M.A. with Latin emphasis).

-2.3 German or French or Italian: One-hour-fifteen-minute exam to test reading ability (a passage of 500 words with the use of a dictionary or of 300 words without a dictionary).
+2.3 German or French or Italian: One-hour-fifteen-minute exam to test reading ability: for French or Italian, a passage of 500 words with the use of a dictionary or of 300 words without a dictionary; for German, a passage of 400 words with the use of a dictionary or of 240 words without a dictionary.
 This exam must be attempted by the end of the third semester in the M.A. program and if not passed at that time must be repeated in every subsequent semester until passed.
 (It is strongly recommended that students who enter the program without knowledge of any of the three languages attempt to achieve competency in German first.)
 NOTE: These examinations are set and judged by the Ph.D.
 Committee.

 3. Timing and Review